amondickson/amondickson/README.md

 # Hi 👋, I'm Dickson Amon
 A passionate Programmer from Ghana

-🔭 I’m currently studying IT at Ho Technical University
+🔭 I’m currently studying Information Technology at Ho Technical University
-🌱 I’m currently learning Django
+🌱 I’m a python enthusiast currently learning Django
 👨‍💻 All of my projects are available at [My GitHub](https://github.com/amondickson)
 📫 You can reach me via [Email](mailto:techwithamon@gmail.com)